mapbender/mapbender-starter/CONTRIBUTING.md

 app/console server:run
 ```

-The next console message describes how you can view mapbender in browser.
+The next console message describes how you can view mapbender in your browser.

-It's looks something like:
+It looks something like this:
 ```sh
 Server running on http://localhost:8000
 ```

 So now open the URL in your favorite browser.

-For development reason it's recommended to use Chromium(Chrome) or Firefox.
+For development reason it is recommended to use Chromium(Chrome) or Firefox.

 # Modules